 Four years on, this experience and connection with the people of Tanna still stands out among the Deaths’ multitude of memories.
 “You somehow have an instantaneous friendship with people wherever you go,” says Harvey Death.
 “One of the magic things about sailing round the world is that you can get to places other people can’t in cruise ships, places that are tiny, with no infrastructure, and you get to see things others can’t.”

-Asked about the best parts of their voyage sailing round the world with the Oyster World Rally, the Deaths agree: “There are almost too many to single out.”
+Asked about the best parts of their voyage sailing around the world with the Oyster World Rally, the Deaths agree: “There are almost too many to single out.”

 “The whole experience was so fabulous, and there was such a volume of it,” says Harvey.
 “That question opens up a myriad of memories.
 There was a bit of everything: the people you met, from native yachtsmen to villagers in the middle of nowhere, the camaraderie.